 Linda Riddle/SGMA Endowed Scholarship

-The Linda Riddle/SGMA Endowed Scholarship application is now closed.
+The Linda Riddle/SGMA Endowed Scholarship application is officially open.
+The deadline to apply is May 31, 2018.

 The Linda Riddle/SGMA Endowed Scholarship was established in honor of Linda Riddle, whose life exemplified the principles of good sportsmanship and fairness, competition and courage.
 Its goal is to provide young female athletes of limited financial means the opportunity to continue to pursue their sport in addition to their college studies.